Queen Mary 2: Special cruises

+On 6 July 2013 Queen Mary 2 departed New York en route to Southampton on her 200th transatlantic voyage.
+On board speakers were Stephen Payne OBE—the ship's designer—and presenter and newsreader Nick Owen, who presented talks about the ship's design.
 On 25 May 2015, all three Queens met, once again, at Liverpool, in order to celebrate the 175th anniversary of the shipping line.
 After arriving at Liverpool the previous day, Queen Mary 2 made a brief excursion to the entrance of the River Mersey to welcome her two fleetmates into port in the early afternoon.
 The three Cunarders then sailed, in formation, towards Liverpool.
 The ships spent several hours together, before the departure of Queen Mary 2 to Saint Peter Port, Guernsey.